How to Write a Lovable Homepage: The Workbook

 Get the workbook right now

 I recommend printing out the exercise pages (we used as little colour as possible to save your ink) and heading to a favourite cafe.
+Or bring it along on your iPad, with a beautiful notebook.
 Book yourself two hours with those pages, a great pen, and a mug of something delicious.
 Schedule this date as soon as you receive the e-workbook, otherwise you might be tempted to procrastinate, and I really want you to use and love (!) and benefit from this book.

 Over at Pink Elephant Creative, my fees to write a homepage are a whole lot higher.
 You will save mucho by doing this yourself, dear resourceful entrepreneurs.
-The goal of How to Write a Lovable Homepage is to make effective, persuasive, genuine content writing affordable for creative entrepreneurs who have more time than money (right now).
+The goal of How to Write a Lovable Homepage is to make effective, persuasive, genuine content writing affordable for creative entrepreneurs and small business owners who have more time than money (right now).

 Because I know how stressful it can be to have a business that’s struggling and expenses that pile up, I wanted to offer three different price points (inspired by my friend and colleague, hippie marketing guru Tad Hargrave) so you can choose the amount that feels right for you.
 It is exactly the same workbook at $97, $127 and $147 but we’re working the honour system.
 If you can afford $147, awesome!
 If $97 is what you can spare, you got it!
 (Depending on your own pricing, if your new homepage sways even just one extra client to sign up, you’ll have covered your costs in a finger-snap!)